Thing 9: Google Hangouts / Collaborate Ultra

 Experiment with using either Google Hangouts or Collaborate Ultra and write a short blog post on your experience.

-If you are available please do join one of (or both!) of the live sessions being run this week.
+If you are available please do join one of (or both!) of the live sessions being run throughout 2017/18.

 Thing 10: Wikimedia